-Do you want to become a fully qualified teacher in post-14 education?
-Do you want a masters level qualification in teaching?
-Are you teaching or planning to teach KS4 in a school or academy, or to teach in a college, with a training provider, in a prison or in the voluntary sector?
+Do you want to become a fully qualified teacher in the FE and Skills sector?
+Are you teaching KS4 in a school?
+Or are you pursuing a teaching career in a college or prison, with a training provider or in the voluntary sector?
 This course will give you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
 It is an in-service part-time route to a full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.

-There are also pathway modules in Inclusion Curriculum teaching, Teaching English up to Level 2 in the Post 14 Sector, Teaching Maths up to Level 2 in the Post 14 Sector, The Effective Teaching of STEM Engineering, and The Effective Teaching of Sport in the Post 14 Sector.
-Further information on the pathways will be available at the information session.
+There are also pathway modules in Teaching and Learning for Inclusion, Teaching English up to Level 2 in the Post-14 Sector, Training to Teach Maths up to Level 2 in the Post-14 Sector, Teaching Sport in the Post-14 Sector, and Teaching STEM Engineering.
+Further information on pathways will be available at the DCG information session.

 All applicants must attend a PGCE/Cert Ed information session for further details and an application pack.
 The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.